automationhacks/automationhacks.github.io/_posts/2019-09-17-working-with-testng-data-providers-in-kotlin.md

   </div>
 </div></figure>

-Let&#8217;s see a basic test for this class:<figure class="wp-block-embed is-type-rich">
+Let's see a basic test for this class:<figure class="wp-block-embed is-type-rich">

 <div class="wp-block-embed__wrapper">
   <div class="gist-oembed" data-gist="e3967cb8ed9b18fba899ea861b606e1a.json" data-ts="8">
   </div>
 </div></figure>

 The above test works and passes.
 What if we want to test if our calculator is able to perform addition operation for multiple different sets of data.
-Well that&#8217;s where a data provider comes in picture.<figure class="wp-block-embed is-type-rich">
+Well that's where a data provider comes in picture.<figure class="wp-block-embed is-type-rich">

 <div class="wp-block-embed__wrapper">
   <div class="gist-oembed" data-gist="ca161826f3df02319a4fe777bf28807b.json" data-ts="8">